+Budget

-- Budget - Whether the budget is appropriate for the proposed intervention and product development and within the limitations of this BAA. - Intellectual Property and Commercialization Plan - If applicable, to what degree the intellectual property plan is appropriate. - If applicable, to what degree the commercialization plan is appropriate. - Proposal/Application Presentation: - To what extent the writing, clarity, and presentation of the proposal/application components influence the review. - 2.
-Programmatic Review: To make funding recommendations, the following criteria are used by programmatic reviewers: - a.
-Ratings and evaluations of the peer reviewers - b.
-Open Source/License/Architecture - Identify within the proposal/application anticipated Government rights of the proposed task performance assessment tool.
+- Whether the budget is appropriate for the proposed intervention outlined in the proposal and product development and within the limitations of this BAA. - Whether the proposed timeline is appropriate and tasks outlined in the proposal/application are logical in their progression.

+• Intellectual Property and Transition Plan

+- o If applicable, to what degree the intellectual property plan is appropriate. - o If applicable, to what degree the transition plan is appropriate.

+• Proposal/Application Presentation:

+To what extent the writing, clarity, and presentation of the proposal/application components influence the review.

+2. Programmatic Review: To make funding recommendations, the following criteria are used by programmatic reviewers:

+a.
+Ratings and evaluations of the peer reviewers

+To what degree the proposed work and research is derived to create and produce effective metrics and evaluation criteria that will objectively assess a foundation simulated inter-professional team-based learning training practice guidelines or curriculum that will make Team_INTEL an intuitive and normal practice in military team-based point of care.

+b.
+Open Source/License/Architecture

-- To what degree the intellectual property components may impact future flexibility or adaptation of the tool to meet future Government needs. - Degree of public accessibility of outcomes. - c.
-Relevance to the mission of the DHP and JPC-1/MSIS as evidenced by the following: - Adherence to the intent of the award mechanism - Programmatic relevance - Program portfolio balance - Relative innovation and impact - Proposed project timelines
+- Identify within the proposal the anticipated Government rights of the proposed task performance assessment tool. - To what degree the intellectual property components may impact future flexibility or adaptation of the tool to meet future Government needs. - Degree of public accessibility of outcomes.

+c.
+Relevance to the mission of the DHP and JPC-1/MSIS as evidenced by the following:

+- Adherence to the intent of the award mechanism

+- Programmatic relevance

+- Program portfolio balance

+- Relative innovation and impact

+- Proposed project timelines

-C. Submission Review Dates
+C Submission Review Dates